tpaviot/ProcessScheduler/doc/objectives.rst

 Multiple objective optimization
 -------------------------------
-ProcessScheduler can deal with multiple objectives optimization, but you have to know wether or not the objectives are **independent** from each other.
+ProcessScheduler can deal with multiple objectives optimization, but you have to know whether or not the objectives are **independent** from each other.

 Independent objectives